-This report compiles all the finding of the inspection including walls, the garden, garage, the roof, timber, subfloor, barriers and more.
+This report compiles all the findings of the inspection including walls, the garden, garage, roof, timber, subfloor, barriers and more.

-By having clear evidence of previous pest inspections, this will benefit you moving forward.
+Having clear evidence of previous pest inspections will benefit you moving forward.

-You can use your report has a guide for future inspections.
+You can use your report as a guide for future inspections.

 Are DIY Termite Inspections and Treatment a good idea after all?